cookxiang/CPE555/README.md

 Group member: Pandong Zhang, Jiabing Xiang, Shan Wang

-This project is designed as a messaging system based on S/C Model, it allows users to communicate with others via local area network.
+Project Description: A messaging system based on Server/Client Model is designed in this project, it uses TCP/IP to allow clients send messages to others via local area network.
+The primary functions of this project is shown below:

-1. Server receives and sends to other users
+1. Server receives and sends to other clients
-2. Client sends messages
+2. Client sends messages to another client.
-3. Client can request broadcast to everyone
+3. Client can request broadcast to everyone linked to the same server
 4. Attaching file

-kakka